TheCahyag/Git-Essential-Training/README.md

     * `git diff SHA-1`: Returns the differences between the working directory and the commit specified
     * `git diff SHA-1..SHA-1`: Returns the differences between two different the repo in two different commits
     * `git diff --stat --summary SHA-1..SHA-1`: Show a summary of changes between two versions of the repo and give some statistics on the changes
+    * `git diff master..other_branch`: Shows the differences between the tip of master and the tip of other_branch
 * `git rm FILE`: Delete FILE from git and the repo, the change is already added to staging index
 * `git mv OLD_FILE NEW_FILE`: Rename OLD_FILE to NEW_FILE and will add it to the staging index
 * `git checkout -- FILE`: Get the repo's version of FILE in the current branch (--) and replace the working directories version